evilsocket/nerve/docs/index.md

 task: Make an HTTP request to {{ url }}

 using:
-- bash # can execute bash commands
+- shell # can execute shell commands
 - task # can autonomously set the task as complete or failed
 ```